vishnubob/pycon2016/proposal_physical.md

 2. Sophisticated examples (10 min)
     1. Snowflake project (5 min)
         1. Overview of the snowflake project
-        2. Computational generation of snowflakes
-        3. Overview of the snowflake pipeline
+        2. Examples of the different snowflakes, with pictures and video
-        4. Translating the snowflake data into SVGs for use with the laser cutter
+        3. Translating the snowflake data into SVGs for use with the laser cutter
     2. Model Rockets (5 min)
-        1. Overview of the Rockit
+        1. Overview of the rockit project
-        2. Using Python and OpenSCAD to generate 3D models
-        3. Examples of rockets
-        4. Build pipeline
+        2. Examples of different model rockets, with pictures and video
+        3. Details about the pipeline and customization
 6. Resources (5 min)
     1. How to gain access to these tools if you don't own them.
     2. Link to webpage with slide deck, libraries, tutorials, and other example projects.